ronakupadhyaya/Horizons-week-03/day3/todo-mongoose/README.md

 1. Copy the **MongoDB URI** located inside the box at the top of the screen.
 It should be under the text that says: `To connect using a driver via the standard MongoDB URI (what's this?)`.
 You will need this for later when you connect to the database using mongoose.

-## Connect to MongoDB using mongoose
+### `config.js` - IMPORTANT DISCLAIMER
+Your `MONGODB_URI` has your username and password along with a link to your URI, so you should place this in a separate `config.js` file and export it (using `module.exports`).
+Then add `config.js` to your `.gitignore` to make sure `git` ignores the file.
+This makes it available to your node app locally on your machine, but does not make the URI available within your git repo. **DO NOT** under any circumstance push code to Github that contains your MONGODB_URI, or else other people will get access to your username and password.

+## Exercises
-Open `/week03/day3/todo-mongoose/toDo.js` and look for all of the `TODO` tags and implement missing functionality. **NOTE** be sure to do `npm install` before you begin.
+Open `/week03/day3/todo-mongoose/toDo.js` and look for all of the `TODO` tags and implement missing functionality where it says `// YOUR CODE HERE`. **NOTE:** be sure to do `npm install` before you begin.

   **REMEMBER** in order to pass a string (task name) into commander in your command line you should use double quotes.